VerifiedGruber/minimal_blog/_posts/2020-09-07-Barking-dog-doesnt-bite.md

 ## A brief historical academic review

-Initially understood as a virus weaponized to affect our lungs, authorities quickly noticed something was amiss, shortly afterward a main binding mechanism was identified: angiotensin-2, or ACE-2 receptors, an unusual group with no known mechanism linked to cytokine storms nor repisratory diseases, coupled with these findings came the first wave of hospitalized patients and efforts in identifying the disease characteristics, where doctors noticed this virus had serious symptoms such as cytokines storms and deadly pneumonia with severe affected lungs as a result, where patients regularly needed artificial breathing (i.e. ventilators) in order to stay alive.
+Initially understood as a virus weaponized to affect our lungs, authorities quickly noticed something was amiss, shortly afterward a main binding mechanism was identified: angiotensin-2, or ACE-2 receptors, an unusual group with no known mechanism linked to cytokine storms nor respiratory diseases, coupled with these findings came the first wave of hospitalized patients and efforts in identifying the disease characteristics, where doctors noticed this virus had serious symptoms such as cytokines storms and deadly pneumonia with severe affected lungs as a result, where patients regularly needed artificial breathing (i.e. ventilators) in order to stay alive.

 'Cytokine storm' is a loose term for classifying scenarios where your immunity system cells is unable to properly identify the foreign entity - such as a virus - and as a result it starts attacking its own tissues, a behavior that initially classified immune-depressed population and chronic respiratory diseases as higher "deadly risk" for currently infected SARS-CoV-2 patients.
-A conclusion that does not fit meta-analysis from historical data, as smokers were considered to be one of the most at risk groups from initial analysis, instead, [they turned out to have a lower hospitalization ratio than your average non-smoker, surprisingly](https://journals.sagepub.com/doi/full/10.1177/2040622320935765), a conclusion supported by data even when considering gender, age distribution, underlying conditions and race.
+A conclusion that does not fit meta-analysis from historical data, as smokers were considered to be one of the most at-risk groups from initial analysis, instead, [they turned out to have a lower hospitalization ratio than your average non-smoker, surprisingly](https://journals.sagepub.com/doi/full/10.1177/2040622320935765), a conclusion supported by data even when considering gender, age distribution, underlying conditions and race.